Looking for a fun winter activity? | Check out these tours!

 If we are lucky and have good visibility, there will be outstanding views of two very famous volcano mountain glaciers, Mýrdalsjökull and Eyjafjallajökull.
 These ominous twins have delivered some fantastic reminders of the power of nature.
 Eyjafjallajökull is the volcano whose eruptive power sent ash soaring to 30,000 ft, severely disrupting air traffic in 2010, and Mýrdalsjökull shrouds the much feared and capricious Katla under its ice cap.

 On our way to Botnar, a green oasis amid a black sand desert area, we will see Markarfljótsgljúfur, a stunning 200 m deep canyon fashioned by a glacial river.
-Your camping site or mountain hut accommodation will be situated in this area.
+Your mountain hut accommodation will be situated in this area.

 We'll enjoy our final evening together with dinner and the spectacular scenery.